Snaplan/vocabulary/README.md

 # Update Note

-Created a GUI with Tkinter
+Created a GUI with Tkinter,
 Translation is available!!!
 (Feat.googletrans library)